JacobBruce/AntiEngine/README.md

 - The Newtonian N-body simulation is insufficient to capture full GR effects of the cavity (effective mass computed from cavity size and background density).
 - Effective rotation curve (computed from effective mass of cavity, assumes uniform density profile) shows strong uplift beyond 50+ kpc.
 - Low effective mass at 50/50 neg-pos ratio suggests the **cavity model alone cannot account for the full dark matter halo** without additional mass sources.
+- Required neg-mass local density: ~3.9×10⁴ M☉/kpc³ (≈285× ρ_crit) — The cavity model requires local overdensity of neg-mass around galaxies comparable to ΛCDM dark matter halo overdensities (~200-300× ρ_crit).
+- The required ~300× overdensity for neg-mass is modest compared to the ~10⁶× overdensity for positive mass in galaxies and may be a result of galaxies displacing neg-mass into surrounding volumes at enhanced density.

 ### Cluster-scale